vortexntnu/vortex-visualization/foxglove-extensions/parameter-slider-extension/README.md

 Defining `dropdownOptions` is useful when dealing with a parameter that only has a few valid values.
 If `dropdownOptions` it will create a custum dropdownbox where easily choose between the valid values of the parameter.
 Not that if a parameter is of `boolean` type it will automatically be assigned a dropdownbox.

 The remaining optinal properties of the parameter are used when initializing the slider for the parameter if the parameter is of the `boolean` type.
 Since they are optional they will be assigned to default values if not specified.

+## TODO
+The template for loading and setting parameters from a `.yaml` file is currently commented out in the `/src/ParameterSliderPanel.tsx` file.
+Develop this at your own free will `:)`